tripledio/tripledio.github.io/_posts/2018-03-01-k8s-reverse-proxy.md

 No let me demonstrate how can we achieve this.

-## A practical example: ingress route to an external service
+## A practical example: ingress route to an external service //move me

+## The usecase

+As an example of an external service we will take a simple http server serving a page with the Triple D and kubernetes logo.
+This external service runs on 81.82.200.36 and we would like to be able to access it as if it was a locally deployed application.

+## Non K8s solution

+As a non K8s solution we can choose to do a low level proxying of the external service using nginx.
+To do this our local native nginx configuration file would look like this:

-### Low level proxying using nginx
+### Low level proxying using nginx [^nginx]

 Our example would look like this if we would just use a native nginx configuration file.
 ```
 http {